 Vegetables and fruits rich in bioflavinoids (e.g. broccoli, spinach, red bell peppers, blueberries) are also beneficial as they strengthen the dog's metabolism and immune system.

-This supplement contains herbs (such as garlic, spirulina, nettle, dandelion) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.
+This supplement contains herbs (such as garlic, spirulina, alfalfa, burdock, dandelion) as well as EFA-rich flaxseed, vitamins and minerals which are all beneficial for strengthening a dog's adrenal functions, immune system, and overall general health.